mjmanley/PredictiveModeling/using_pm_service.md

 # Using the service

-The modeling methods available on the IBM® SPSS® Modeler modeling palette enable you to derive new information from your data and to develop predictive models.
+By using the modeling methods on the IBM® SPSS® Modeler modeling palette you can derive new information from your data and develop predictive models.
 Each method has certain strengths and is best suited for particular types of machine learning problems.
 {: .shortdesc}